Rectovaginal exam — purpose?

 - More thoroughly investigate complaints of pelvic or rectal pain.

-- and feel for rectal growths, check for blood in the stool, and look for other early signs of colon cancer, especially in women over the age of 40.
+- Feel for rectal growths, check for blood in the stool, and look for other early signs of colon cancer, especially in women over the age of 40.

 It's understandable that some women may feel a little uncomfortable with this type of examination.
 The sensation as the finger is withdrawn may feel similar to that of a bowel movement, but it will pass quickly.
 Providers aim to perform the exam with minimal discomfort to the patient and it's your right to express any concerns before or during the exam.

-A discussion with a health care provider is the best way to determine the right age for this and other screening for you.
-If you are a Columbia student, you can contact Medical Servcies (Morningside) or the Student Health Service (CUMC) to make an appointment.
+A discussion with a health care provider is the best way to determine the right age for this and other screenings.

 Here's to healthy checkups,